MarGreenDev/forest-assistant/README.md

 ## Built with

 - Electron
-- HTLM / CSS / JavaScript
+- HTML / CSS / JavaScript
 - Some styling done with Tailwind

 ## Future ideas